Cemetery Board continues public meetings law violations amid probe by state ethics commission

 In the same conversation, Bedortha and Wood also discussed the possible attendance of a “convicted felon” at the later scheduled meeting that day but did not name the individual.

 The incident was included in this publication’s October 16 grievance (the third grievance), which the CCCD has failed to address within the required 21 days under Oregon law.
-A fifth grievance may soon be filed regarding the CCCD’s ongoing failures to provide adequate notice of its meetings, as required by law.
+A fifth grievance could be filed regarding the CCCD’s ongoing failures to provide adequate notice of its meetings, as required by law.

 A fifth grievance may be filed by the Prineville Review for the CCCD’s ongoing failures to provide specific notice of its meetings as required under the law.